pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1004 Wake Up Early

+In the calm when it's morning all city is in state of peace, and I can do code with a great pleasure, I enjoy these moments.

 ##### Day 1003 When Things Work Out

 Sometimes some things work a good, but another work bad, maybe you think that your solution it's